 Methods of Tree Pruning

-Tree pruning is an essential way of caring for the health and growth of the plants.
-It is done with purpose for it has a big role in in determining how a tree grows, observe their growing pattern and restrict their rapid growth.
-It also helps protects the structural integrity of the tree, while other forms of pruning improves and maintains the quality of flowers, fruit and foliage.
-Pruning ensures safety if you make the tree grown in its appropriate angle and direction to prevent the branches fall on your property and harm your family members.
-When pruning the tree, it is important to consider the size, species, and age of it in order to come up with the correct plan.
+Tree pruning is an essential way of caring for the health and growth of plants.
+It is done with purpose, for it has a big role in determining how a tree grows, observing its growing pattern, and restricting its rapid growth.
+It also helps protect the structural integrity of the tree, while other forms of pruning improve and maintain the quality of flowers, fruit, and foliage.
+Pruning ensures safety if you make the tree grow at the appropriate angle and direction to prevent the branches from falling on your property and harming your family members.
+When pruning the tree, it is important to consider its size, species, and age in order to come up with the correct plan.

 1. CROWN LIFTING

-Crown lifting is a type of pruning which involves removing the lower branches or limbs in the crown.
-This is usually done to provide vertical clearance to a specific height to minimize the stress to the tree.
-Northern Lakes Tree Service has a wide understanding on how much the lower canopy or branches needs to be pruned and help in allowing over more light to pass beneath the crown.
-Crown lifting is often done with the crown not lifted more than 1/3 of the overall tree height.
+Crown lifting is a type of pruning that involves removing the lower branches or limbs in the crown.
+This is usually done to provide vertical clearance to a specific height to minimize the stress on the tree.
+Northern Lakes Tree Service has a wide understanding of how much the lower canopy or branches need to be pruned to allow more light to pass beneath the crown.
+Crown lifting is often done with the crown not lifting more than 1/3 of the overall tree height.

 2. CROWN THINNING